Strict independence: On types related to generically stable types.

 Then: for any $b$, if $a\ind_{A}b$ and $a\models q$ then $a\ind_{A}^{\st}b$.
 In particular, forking is symmetric for realizations of $q$ {[}caution! not necessarily for \emph{tuples} of realizations{]}.\end{cor} \begin{proof} Suppose $a\ind_{A}b$.
 Then let $p$ be a global non-forking type extending $\tp\left(a/Ab\right)$.
 Generate a Morley sequence $I$ starting with $a$ using $p$, so $I$ is indiscernible over $Ab$, but also $I\ind b$.
-As $I$ is a strict Morley sequence by the previous theorem, it follows that $a\ind^{\st}b$ by Lemma \ref{lem:main lemma}. \end{proof} \begin{rem} If the following occurs: for any $b$, if $b\ind_{A}a$ and $a\models q$ then $a\ind_{A}b$, then $q$ is generically stable:
+As $I$ is a strict Morley sequence by the previous theorem, it follows that $a\ind^{\st}b$ by Lemma \ref{lem:main lemma}. \end{proof} \begin{rem} Suppose that for any $b$, if $b\ind_{A}a$ and $a\models q$ then $a\ind_{A}b$.
+Then $q$ is generically stable: